ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

 CLI Defaults and Description
 ''''''''''''''''''''''''''''

-With the three parts outlined above, you've successfully created a Local Product Launcher plugin! :octicon:`rocket`
+With the three parts outlined above, you've successfully created a Local Product Launcher plugin. :octicon:`rocket`

 Finally, we can improve the usability of the command line by adding a default and description to the configuration class.